-Inflationary pressures intensified worldwide during 2022 as a result of higher energy prices and supplychain bottlenecks, leading to economic uncertainty and to tightening monetary policies by central banks, including the ECB and the U.S. Federal Reserve.
-Interest rates are expected to continue to increase in the near future and, as a result, investors also expect to receive higher returns on fixed-income securities.
-If market interest rates increase, the market value of any Fixed Rate Notes, Fixed Reset Notes or any other Notes with a fixed-rate component may be adversely affected.
+Inflationary pressures intensified worldwide during 2022 and, to a lesser extent, 2023, as a result of higher energy prices and supply-chain bottlenecks, leading to economic uncertainty and to tightening monetary policies by central banks, including the ECB and the U.S. Federal Reserve.
+Interest rates are expected to remain high in the near future and, as a result, investors also expect to receive high returns on fixed-income securities.
+If market interest rates increase further, the market value of any Fixed Rate Notes, Fixed Reset Notes or any other Notes with a fixed-rate component may be adversely affected.
 As a result, an increase in market interest rates may adversely affect the price of the Notes and, in turn, result in losses to investors who sell such Notes prior to maturity.